EA31337/Strategy-Meta_Oscillator/README.md

 [![License][license-image]][license-link]
 [![Edit][gh-edit-badge]][gh-edit-link]

-Oscillator meta strategy to filter out signals of other strategies based on the oscillators movement.
+Oscillator Filter meta strategy to filter out signals of other strategies based on the oscillators movement.

 ## Dependencies